 Create your manuscript revision plan

 Okay, let’s do this thing.
-Here’s how to create your manuscript revision plan.
+Here’s what you need to consider when creating your own manuscript revision plan.

 - Begin by creating your own revision plan.